St. Mary’s County Arts Council

 • Chris Abell

-Chris Abell is a workforce and technology champion with a strong commitment to bridging the gap between innovation, employers, and practical workforce solutions.
+Chris is a workforce and technology champion with a strong commitment to bridging the gap between innovation, employers, and workforce solutions.

 Recently returning to St. Mary’s County after an extensive career, he brings a wealth of experience as a nonprofit leader, workforce board director, and the co-founder and technology lead of the Maryland Apprenticeship Connector (MAC).